-4 3 2 1 Compile Use Sources and Evidence Demonstrates skillful use of high quality, credible, relevant sources to develop ideas that are appropriate for the discipline situation and genre of the writing Demonstrates consistent use of credible, relevant sources to support ideas that are situated appropriate for within-the discipline situation and genre of the writing.
-Demonstrates an attempt to use credible and/or relevant sources to support ideas that are appropriate for the discipline situation and genre of the writing.
-Demonstrates an attempt to use credible or relevant sources to support ideas in the writing that may not be the most appropriate for the discipline situation and genre of the writing.
-Address Control of Syntax and Mechanics Uses language that skillfully communicates meaning to readers with clarity and fluency, and is virtually error free.
+4 3 2 1 Apply Genre and Disciplinary Conventions Demonstrates detailed and consistent attention to, along with successful execution of, a wide range of conventions particular to a specific situation and/or assigned task(s) including organization, content, presentation, formatting, and stylistic choices Demonstrates consistent use of important conventions particular to a specific situation and/or assigned task(s), including organization, content, presentation, and stylistic choices Demonstrates minimal use of important conventions particular to a specific situation and/or assigned task(s), including organization, content, presentation, and stylistic choices Demonstrates inconsistent use of important conventions particular to a specific situation and/or assigned task(s), including organization, content, presentation, and stylistic choices Use Sources and Evidence Demonstrates skillful use of high quality, credible, relevant sources to develop ideas that are appropriate for the situation and genre Demonstrates consistent use of credible, relevant sources to support ideas that are appropriate for the situation and genre Demonstrates an attempt to use credible and/or relevant sources to support ideas that are appropriate for the situation and genre.
+Demonstrates an attempt to use credible or relevant sources to support ideas in the writing that may not be the most appropriate for the situation and genre.
+Control Syntax and Mechanics Uses language that skillfully communicates meaning to readers with clarity and fluency, and is virtually error free.
 Uses language that consistently communicates meaning to readers and has few minor errors.
-Uses language that generally communicates meaning to readers with clarity, although writing it may include multiple minor errors or a major error that impacts clarity.
+Uses language that generally communicates meaning to readers with clarity, although it may include multiple minor errors or a major error that impacts clarity.
 Uses language that sometimes impedes meaning because of multiple major errors in usage.